THE PROJECT

 An Iconic Scottish species

 Golden Eagles have always been admired and celebrated as an essential element of native Scottish wildlife.
 A glimpse of a wild Eagle soaring high over mountain and loch is a memory to be treasured for a lifetime.
 Despite the overall increase in Eagle numbers throughout much of Scotland, this growth has not been seen in the areas south of the Central Belt.
-With birds from the flourishing populations in the North reluctant to move South, the small population of isolated and vulnerable Eagles in the Scottish Borders and Dumfries & Galloway are at risk of disappearing from their native homeland in much the same way as they have from England and Wales.
+With birds from the flourishing populations in the North reluctant to move South, the small population of isolated and vulnerable Eagles in the Scottish Borders and Dumfries & Galloway were at risk of disappearing from their native homeland in much the same way as they have from England and Wales.

 REINFORCEMENT, NOT REINTRODUCTION